Have you ever thought about how songs are structured? What makes a chorus feel like a chorus? What makes a good verse?

 Songs are structured in a variety of ways.

-Although you can put together your song however you like, it’s also good to be aware of the most common arrangements.
+Although you can put together your song however you like, as we’ve already established, it’s also good to be aware of the most common arrangements.

 AB AB CB